icsharpcode/CodeConverter/.github/CONTRIBUTING.md

 ## Implementation advice
 * Always try to convert directly between the VB and C# model, avoid converting then post-processing the converted result.
 This prevents the code getting tangled interdependencies, and means you have the full semantic model available to make an accurate conversion.
 * Aim to use symbols rather than syntax wherever possible.
 Remember, lots of the problems you need to solve have already been solved by the compiler - finding it is the hard part. http://source.roslyn.io helps a bit
 * Avoid using the `SyntaxFactory.Parse*` methods in general - it leads to getting mixed up between which language a string is from, and means you don't learn how the syntax trees are formed.
-You can use https://roslynquoter.azurewebsites.net/ to help find the correct methods to use.
+You can use https://roslynquoter.azurewebsites.net/ to help find the correct methods to use, and [Syntax Vizualizer](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.NETCompilerPlatformSDK) or [sharplab website](https://sharplab.io/#v2:EYLgtghgzgLgpgJwDQBsQDdhJiaMkAmIA1AD4CSYADgPYIxQAEAygJ6xxgCwAUAGIIAlnAB2BRgGEU0JgBU4sKTN6NVjAApD0EeI2AQAxgGtBIgOZ9hKcQEEmAUXSiYACQhiUiFWvUBXYCiCBpK+sDRgjI7OjACyrFEiMIx2kU6Jbh5ePGo5yQQEGQSeCAAUAEKsAGoQKIzaKL5wyQ5pru5FiACU3rm5+samFlbiALyMANoAInCeZjpwALoAdBLhwKZwJf0m5pYzBEh1NY3d2b2RYnkF7cU9uQBKnDROhcXlVTVHDU0pCW2ZCFO5z6hh2Q32jDGUxmcDm8GWjzAz0220Ge2sh3qJzuOXsl0RyNeWWB9wggigcD+72qtQpYkQzUYAHlgAArOAGfCMCo0xg/FrOGwIMxQIHAtSo3bDAD8JTpBEQhzgYt6ePEpPJlNadzVqWcdz8ASCLH8jEeFJgJRVIIGUohYwAcjQYAALQY6y7Mfy8XVKKBQIA===) to visualize the syntax tree.

 * Conversion errors should generally be made to result in a compile error.
 Simply throwing an exception anywhere will achieve this.

 ## Moving away from legacy patterns in the code